John Ford (1894-1973)

 He is best known for his Westerns, such as the iconic 'Stagecoach' in 1939, but he also successfully worked in other genres including comedy, drama, adaptations of classic 20th-century novels and nostalgic, Celtic themed romances.
 He won a record four Best Director Academy Awards in 1935, 1940, 1941 and 1952 and also Best Picture Oscar for 'How Green Was My Valley' in 1941.
+He was the first director to win consecutive Best Director Oscars (in 1940 and 1941).

 In 1973, John Ford received the first Lifetime Achievement Award of the American Film Institute.
 President Richard Nixon and California Governor Ronald Reagan were present at the event and Nixon also later presented Ford with the Presidential Medal of Freedom, the highest civilian award in the U.S.